Blog article

 Start with the production problem, not the model category

-An AI engineer who can ship reliable products usually works across four layers.
+An AI engineer who can ship reliable products usually works across several layers at once.
 They understand the user workflow, because the model output only matters inside a real decision.
 They understand data and retrieval, because most business AI systems depend on private context rather than public model knowledge.
-They understand software engineering, because the feature must live inside authentication, permissions, latency budgets, logging, tests, and deployment.
+They understand software engineering, because the feature has to live inside authentication, permissions, latency budgets, logging, tests, and deployment.
 They understand evaluation, because a demo that sounds good once is not the same as a system that keeps working under messy input.

-Before you write the job post, describe the first system in concrete terms.
-For example: "We need a support triage assistant that reads incoming tickets, classifies urgency, retrieves account and product context, drafts a response, and routes uncertain cases to a human reviewer."
-That sentence is more useful than five paragraphs about prompt engineering.
+Before you write the role, describe the first system in concrete terms.
+"We need a support triage assistant that reads incoming tickets, classifies urgency, retrieves account and product context, drafts a response, and routes uncertain cases to a human reviewer" is more useful than five paragraphs about prompt engineering.
 It tells the candidate what kind of judgment, integration work, and reliability standard the role requires.

-If you cannot name the first workflow, do not open the role yet.
-Run a short discovery sprint with the team that owns the pain.
-List the users, input sources, output format, review requirements, and the metric that should improve.
-Strong AI engineers want that context because it helps them avoid building impressive but unused systems.
+If you cannot name the first workflow, the search is not ready.
+Spend time with the team that owns the pain.
+Identify the users, input sources, output format, review requirements, and the metric that should improve.
+Strong AI engineers want that context because it helps them avoid building impressive systems that no one trusts enough to use.

-Call the role "AI engineer" only when the bottleneck has moved from idea to reliability: inconsistent answers on real inputs, permission boundaries, latency or cost pressure, regression after prompt or model changes, and users needing traceability.
-If the bigger problem is still choosing the workflow or proving that users care, hire for discovery and workflow ownership first.
+Call the role "AI engineer" when the bottleneck has moved from idea to reliability: inconsistent answers on real inputs, permission boundaries, latency or cost pressure, regressions after prompt or model changes, and users needing traceability.
+If the bigger problem is still choosing the workflow or proving that users care, you may need product discovery or workflow ownership before you need an AI engineer.

 Separate AI engineering from adjacent roles